Study Away Programs

 Students approved to participate in study abroad or exchange programs pay a $300 processing fee to UAF.
 For study abroad programs, all tuition, housing and student fees are paid directly to the program provider or host institution.
 Students participating in exchange programs pay for 15 credits of undergraduate or 9 credits of graduate UAF tuition, the UAF technology fee and a 2 percent of tuition network fee in addition to the $300 processing fee.
 Tuition and fees are assessed on a semester basis.

-UArctic organizes north2north, one of UAF’s student exchange programs.
-Programs are focused on studies in and of the North and are designed to enhance the Arctic perspective of UAF academic programs.
+North2north, one of UAF's student exchange programs, is organized by UArctic.
+Programs are focused on studies in and of the North and are designed to enhance the arctic perspective of UAF academic programs.

 Programs are available in more than 70 countries worldwide.